Transbrasil Flight 801: Accident

 The accident occurred at 11:54 am, Brasilia time.
 The aircraft was making a high speed approach to runway 09R of São Paulo/Guarulhos International Airport as the runway was set to be closed in 6 minutes' time for runway maintenance.
 One of the crew members activated the air brakes by mistake.
 This resulted in the aircraft losing too much airspeed and stalling.
-The aircraft then crashed into a residential area near Rua Regente Feijó and Rua Sandovalina in the Jardim Ipanema neighborhood approximately 2 km from the runway.
+The aircraft then crashed into a residential area near Rua Regente Feijó and Rua Sandovalina in the Jardim Scyntila neighborhood approximately 2 km from the runway.
 The aircraft was carrying over 15,000 L of jet fuel at the time of impact, which caught fire immediately, resulting in the death of all 3 crew members on board and 22 civilians in the slums along with over 200 injured.
 The aircraft was loaded with 26 t of television sets and toys from the Manaus Free Trade Zone, all of which were destroyed.
 This was the first serious crash since the inauguration of São Paulo/Guarulhos International Airport on 20 January 1985.